Best Ambidextrous Mouse: Reviews and Buyer’s Guide

 While it’s true that the majority of gamers are right-handed, choosing a gaming mouse should go beyond choosing an orientation.
-There are many factors to consider, like the type of connection (wired or wireless), dimensions, weight, buttons, sensor, etc.
+There are many factors to consider, like the type of connection (wired or wireless), dimensions, weight, buttons, sensors, and others.

 Take your time just like when you decided to shop around for a quality keyboard.